unitydemo2/Docworks/Tocfolder/UnityManual.md

 # Unity User Manual (5.6)

-This is test…..
+This is test…

-5a9638995beb3e28408a8bb9

-Use the plus to create 2D and 3D games, apps and experiences.
+Use the Unity Editor to create 2D and 3D games, apps and experiences.
 (Download the Editor at [unity3d.com](http://unity3d.com/unity).)

 The Unity User Manual helps you learn how to use the Unity Editor and its associated services.
 You can read it from start to finish, or use it as a reference.